How a WordPress Security Audit Protects Your Business?

 What is a WordPress Security Audit?

-A WordPress security audit is a detailed check of your website to find security problems before attackers do.
+A WordPress site security audit is a detailed review of your website to identify security issues before attackers do.
 It reviews your WordPress core, plugins, themes, user accounts, and basic server settings to spot weak points.

 You can run a security audit once, such as after a hack, redesign, or major update.
 You can also run audits regularly to stay protected as your site grows and changes.
 Ongoing audits help you catch new risks early.